- Administrative Offices

 Undergraduate Research, Innovation, Scholarship & Creativity (URISC)

-URISC (or the Undergraduate Research, Innovation, Scholarship and Creativity) Program is one of many programs at OSU designated to create opportunities for students to engage and participate in the scholarly and creative activities of our world class faculty.
-We recognize that the interests and talents of our diverse student body are as diverse as the disciplines represented at OSU.
-As such, the URISC Program aspires to provide the resources to students to better enable them to work with artists, engineers, scientists, public policy specialists, humanists, health experts, or any of a wide range of other professionals.
+URISC (or the Undergraduate Research, Innovation, Scholarship and Creativity) program is designed to create opportunities for students to engage in the scholarly and creative activities with our diverse world-class faculty.
+The URISC program provides resources to students to better enable them to work with artists, engineers, scientists, public policy specialists, humanists, health experts, or any of a wide range of other professionals.

-Applicants must be full-time undergraduate students in good academic standing and must be pursuing a baccalaureate degree at OSU during the time the project work is to be conducted.
+Applicants must be full-time undergraduate students and must be pursuing a baccalaureate degree at Oregon State University during the time the project work is to be conducted.

 Faculty Project Advisors must be of professorial rank (Instructor, Assistant, Associate, or Full Professor).
 Graduate students, post-doctoral scholars and non-professorial staff are not eligible to serve in this capacity.